Bhagvati-Gaikwad/PowerCalc/README.md

 ---

-# Project Workflow

-The project was completed in the following steps.

----

 # Step 1: Create the Frontend Application

 A simple **HTML + JavaScript frontend** was created to allow users to input: